Ameriprise Financial (AMP)

 James M. Cracchiolo, Chairman and Chief Executive Officer

-James M. Cracchiolo has over 45 years of experience in financial services.
-He led the spin-off of American Express Financial Advisors from American Express in 2005, establishing Ameriprise Financial as an independent, publicly traded firm, which was the sixth largest spin-off in U.S. history at the time.
-Prior to this, he served as Group President of American Express Global Financial Services from 2000 to 2005, and held positions such as Chairman and CEO of American Express Financial Advisors, Chairman of American Express International Bank, and CEO of Travel Related Services International.
-He also served as Executive Vice President and Chief Financial Officer of Shearson Lehman Brothers, then a unit of American Express, from 1990 to 1993.
-He holds a bachelor's degree in accounting and economics and an MBA in finance from New York University.
+James M. Cracchiolo has served as Chairman and Chief Executive Officer of Ameriprise Financial, Inc. and its predecessor firm since 2000.
+With over 45 years of experience in financial services, he led the spin-off of American Express Financial Advisors from American Express in 2005, establishing Ameriprise Financial as an independent, publicly traded company, which was the sixth-largest spin-off in U.S. history at the time.
+Prior to this, he held various executive positions at American Express, including Group President of American Express Global Financial Services (2000-2005), Chairman and CEO of American Express Financial Advisors, Chairman of American Express International Bank, and CEO of Travel Related Services International.
+He also served as Executive Vice President and Chief Financial Officer of Shearson Lehman Brothers from 1990 to 1993.

 Walter S. Berman, Executive Vice President and Chief Financial Officer

-Walter S. Berman has served as Executive Vice President and Chief Financial Officer of Ameriprise Financial since 2005.
-He initially joined American Express, Ameriprise Financial's former parent company, in 1965, holding various roles until 1996, including Senior Vice President and Treasurer of American Express Travel Related Services (TRS), Chief Financial Officer of American Express International, and Chief Financial Officer of TRS.
-After leaving American Express in 1996, he held senior financial positions at other major companies, such as Treasurer of IBM from 1999 to 2000 and Chief Financial Officer of Global Vacation Group from 1997 to 1999.
-He returned to American Express in 2001.
-He earned a degree in accounting from Brooklyn College.
+Walter S. Berman is the Executive Vice President and Chief Financial Officer of Ameriprise Financial, a role he has held since the company's spin-off in 2005.
+He joined American Express, Ameriprise's former parent company, in 1965 and served until 1996 in various capacities, including Senior Vice President and Treasurer of American Express Travel Related Services, Chief Financial Officer of American Express International, and American Express treasurer.
+He also held senior financial positions at other major companies, such as Treasurer of IBM (1999-2000) and Chief Financial Officer of Global Vacation Group (1997-1999), and CFO at Walker Digital Corporation and Walker Digital LLC since 2000, before rejoining American Express in 2001.
+He served as EVP & CFO of American Express Financial Corporation starting in January 2003 and Corporate Treasurer of American Express from April 2001 to January 2004.

 Gumer Alvero, President – Insurance & Annuities